shakfu/buildpy/README.md

 # buildpy - a bunch of python3 builders

-This project provides different language implementations of a commandline tool which programmatically download, configure and build python from source.
+This project provides different language implementations of a commandline tool which programmatically downloads, configures and builds python from source and also includes some additional features such as reducing build size and zipping the standard library.

-The end product is especially useful for integration or embedding in other compiled projects.
+Such customized builds can be useful for integration or embedding in other compiled projects.

-The implementations so far are: {python, golang, rust, haskell (wip), c++ (wip), swift (wip)}
+The implementations so far are: python, golang, rust, c++, haskell (wip), and swift (wip).

-The initial design, called `buildpy`, was initially implemented in python3 as an improvement on some earlier incarnations (see Background section below) which are also included in this project.

-The design entails the following general steps to build python from source:
+The design for the tool, called `buildpy`, was initially conceived,prototyped and implemented in python3 as an improvement on some earlier incarnations (see Background section below) which are also included in this project.
+It provides for the following general steps to build python from source:

 1. Create local build environment / project which consists of the following folder structure